awsdocs/amazon-ec2-user-guide-windows/doc_source/working-with-elastic-graphics.md

 1. \(Optional\) On the **Add Storage** and **Add Tags** pages, add volumes and tags as needed\.

-1. On the **Configure Security Group** page, you can let the console create a security group for you with the required inbound and outbound rules, or you can use the security group that you created manually in [Configuring Your Security Groups](#elastic-graphics-security)\.
+1. On the **Configure Security Group** page, you can let the console create a security group for you with the required inbound and outbound rules, or you can use the security group that you created manually in [Configuring your security groups](#elastic-graphics-security)\.
 Add additional security groups as needed\.

 1. Choose **Review and Launch** to review your instance options and then choose **Launch**\.